jchen1/website/markdown/posts/2021-Goals.md

 tags: goals
 ---

 New years are a time for both reflection and looking forward.
 I've never been good about resolutions—I'd inevitably forget or de-prioritize my resolutions as the year progressed.
-This was becaause I'd set my resolutions based on whatever whim I was pursuing at the time.
+This was because I'd set my resolutions based on whatever whim I was pursuing at the time.

 This year, for the first time, I followed a structured goal-setting process: I started with a set of 25 goals and whittled them down to a single goal across each of four axes of my life.
 Those domains are fitness, finance, mental, and social.